Oleksandr Sviatotskyi: Academic career

 After graduation from the university in 1980 he worked as executive secretary in the Commission on Juvenile Affairs of Lviv City Executive Committee.

-From 1983 to 1990 he becomes a postgraduate, lecturer, senior lecturer, and associate professor at the Chair of Criminal Law and Procedure, Faculty of Law, Ivan Franko State University of Lviv.
+From 1983 to 1990, he became a postgraduate, lecturer, senior lecturer, and associate professor at the Chair of Criminal Law and Procedure, Faculty of Law, Ivan Franko State University of Lviv.

-In 1987 he defended the PhD dissertation.

-In 1990 he was awarded a title of associate professor.

-From 1990 to 1993 he had been working for doctoral degree at Faculty of Law, Taras Shevchenko National University of Kyiv.
+In 1987, he defended the PhD dissertation.
+In 1990, he was awarded a title of associate professor.
+From 1990 to 1993, he had been working for doctoral degree at Faculty of Law, Taras Shevchenko National University of Kyiv.
 Oleksandr Sviatotskyi is a lawyer since 1994.
 Since 1995, he is a co-founder and senior partner of ‘“Kayros” Law Firm’ Attorneys Association.
 In 1995 he defended the doctoral dissertation.

 He is an Editor-in-Chief of the oldest Ukrainian Legal Journal “Law of Ukraine” since October 1995.
 Oleksandr Sviatotskyi is a co-founder and president of the “In Jure” Publishing House LLC.

-In 1997 he was awarded a title of professor.
+In 1997, he was awarded a title of professor.
 Since 1997, he is a co-founder and first vice-president of the All-Ukrainian Charity Foundation of Law Enforcing Bodies, Armed Forces, and Military Formations “Ukraine”.
 In 2000 he became a corresponding member of the National Academy of Legal Sciences of Ukraine.
 In 2000/2001–2003/2004 he was appointed adviser to volunteer Prime Minister of Ukraine.

-From 2002 to 2004 Dr. Sviatotskyi was appointed adviser to the Minister of Transport and Communications of Ukraine H. Kirpa.
+From 2002 to 2004, Dr. Sviatotskyi was appointed adviser to the Minister of Transport and Communications of Ukraine H. Kirpa.
 From 2001 to 2004 he was Director of the Intellectual Property Research Institute of the National Academy of Legal Sciences of Ukraine.

-In 2009 he became a full member of the National Academy of Legal Sciences of Ukraine.
+In 2009, he became a full member of the National Academy of Legal Sciences of Ukraine.
 Area of scientific research: Constitutional law, organization of public authority, Theory and History of State and Law of Ukraine, philosophy of law, Judicial system, intellectual property rights, development and current legal status of the institution of advocacy.
 He is the author of over 200 scientific works.

 Oleksandr Sviatotskyi is a member of: